Attack case against Haytor death woman's ex-partner dropped

 Neil Patterson, 52, had denied assaulting Ms Hooper in April.

-Prosecutors said there was no longer a "realistic prospect of conviction".'New material'
+Prosecutors said there was no longer a "realistic prospect of conviction".

 The Crown Prosecution Service (CPS) said its decision to discontinue with the case followed new evidence from Devon and Cornwall Police.